telstra/open-kilda/README.md

 pip install tox
 ```

-Also, don't forget to install ansible.
+Also, don't forget to install confd.
 This tool is used for creating config/properties files from templates.
 To install it execute the following command:

 ```
-pip install ansible
+wget https://github.com/kelseyhightower/confd/releases/download/v0.16.0/confd-0.16.0-linux-amd64 -O /usr/local/bin/confd
+chmod +x /usr/local/bin/confd
 ```

 ### How to build Kilda Controller